Legislative Process

 The Role of Committees

 Committees are the gatekeepers.
 They hold hearings, invite testimony, and determine whether a bill is ready for wider debate.
-Most bills never make it out of committee, a reality that underscores how much power committee chairs and members hold.
+Most bills never make it out of committee — a reality that underscores how concentrated legislative power can be.
 Bills that advance carry with them fiscal notes, analyses, and amendments.
 In the House, they then move to a calendars committee; in the Senate, they’re added to the regular order of business.

 Calendars and Floor Action